 For more information on the Admission Criteria and Selection (Higher Education Courses) Policy visit the Deakin Policy Library

-- Bachelor degree (any) plus two years relevant work experience OR
+- Bachelor degree in any discipline AND two years relevant work experience, OR

 Recognition of prior learning